creativescala/creative-scala/src/pages/hof/parametric-curves.md

 The final building block is the geometry to position points.
 If a point is positioned at a distance `r` from the origin at an angle `a`, the x- and y-coordinates are `(a.cos) * r` and `(a.sin) * r` respectively.
 Alternatively we can just use polar form!
+For example, here's how we would position a point at a distance of 1 and an angle of 45 degrees.

 ```scala mdoc
 val polar = Point(1.0, 45.degrees)